JimiIT92/BetterSpringToLife/SECURITY.md

 ## Supported Versions

-This repository contains the source code for [Hendrix's Better Spring Drop](https://modrinth.com/mod/hendrixs-better-spring-drop).
+This repository contains the source code for [Hendrix's Better Spring to Life](https://modrinth.com/mod/hendrixs-better-spring-to-life).
 Only latest major release (and relative minors) will be supported.
 Any other release prior to these will be automatically considered deprecated as soon as a new release is out.

 ## Reporting a Vulnerability

-The only place to report a bug or an issue is the [Issue Tracker](https://github.com/JimiIT92/BetterSpringDrop/issues) of this repository.
+The only place to report a bug or an issue is the [Issue Tracker](https://github.com/JimiIT92/BetterSpringToLife/issues) of this repository.

 **DO NOT SEND EMAILS**.